minetonight/darts-window-cricket/roadmap.md

 v    )) when the game ends, the next player button shows "new game?" text and leads to data input screen with the last game values preloaded v   ))) all necessary players game variables are reset with the start of a new game

-    ) fix marks in more than three different sectors. v   ) fix nine marks in nine sectors, as up to three sectors with nine marks total.
+v   ) fix marks in more than three different sectors. v   ) fix nine marks in nine sectors, as up to three sectors with nine marks total.
     )) add complex check for impossible cases of: {1x 20; 1x 19; 4x 18}

-    ) add vusual hit counter in sectors with dots, for current round only

-    ) add font and nice checks for marks
+    promted and failed with:
+    + "lets go to next level. how to add complex check for impossible cases of: {1x 20; 1x 19; 4x 18}. try to count also darts used and dont allow more than three darts"

+    )